expo/expo/docs/pages/versions/v32.0.0/sdk/facebook.md

 A map of options:

-- **permissions : `array`** -- An array specifying the permissions to ask for from Facebook for this login.
+- **permissions (_array_)** -- An array specifying the permissions to ask for from Facebook for this login.
 The permissions are strings as specified in the [Facebook API documentation](https://developers.facebook.com/docs/facebook-login/permissions).
 The default permissions are `['public_profile', 'email']`.
-- **behavior : `string`** -- The type of login prompt to show.
+- **behavior (_string_)** -- The type of login prompt to show.
 Currently this is only supported on iOS, and must be one of the following values:

   - `'system'` (default) -- Attempts to log in through the Facebook account currently signed in through the device Settings.
 This will fallback to `native` behavior on iOS 11+ as Facebook has been removed from iOS's Settings.
   - `'web'` -- Attempts to log in through a modal `UIWebView` pop up.